 In this information age we have access to more information than any generation who has come before us.
 It is true that the internet is full of misinformation too and we have to be careful of any one source.
 At Fidelity K9 we get a lot of information from the internet and it is an easy form for us to share with you.
 However, I strongly recommend we all use our ability to reason and ask questions, read and talk to colleagues and friends as well as having a vet we trust.

-Here on this page I want to share what I find about illness, nutrition and mental health of our dogs.
+Here on this page I want to share what I find about illness, safety, nutrition and mental health of our dogs.
 At Fidelity K9 we are blessed to have access to hundreds of dogs we know, love and have a vested interest in.
-But please don’t just take our word ultimately your dogs are counting on you.
+But please don’t just take our word for it, ultimately your dogs are counting on you.

 Dan Benigno a local chef who has been in the food service business over 25 years.
 He uses only human grade food products.
 Food fit for you and your best friend.